elliotwoods/ofxSquash/Readme.md

 * Visual Studio 2015 x64 (Windows 10)
 * XCode 7.2 x64 (OSX 10.11)

-Note : On OSX, the `ncompress` plugin doesn't work (causes a crash), so we generally remove it.
+Note : On OSX, the `ncompress` plugin crashes, so remove it from the plugins folder.

 License
 =======